iobroker-community-adapters/ioBroker.mihome-vacuum/DEVELOPMENT.md

 | `scripts/copy-widgets.cjs`                           | Copies only the required VIS 2 build output into `widgets/`                                                 |
 | `io-package.json`                                    | Adapter metadata, native defaults, dependencies, protected fields, VIS registration                         |

 Generated backend code is written to `build/`.
-The root-level `main.js` is intentionally limited to a small CommonJS bootstrap which forwards compact-mode and direct starts to `build/main.js`.
-All runtime behavior remains implemented in TypeScript under `src/`; do not reintroduce runtime logic under `main.js` or `lib/`.
+The package entry point is directly `build/main.js`, which supports compact-mode and direct starts.
+There is no root-level `main.js` bootstrap.
+All runtime behavior remains implemented in TypeScript under `src/`; do not reintroduce runtime logic under `main.js` or `lib/`. `common.nogit: true` disables unsupported GitHub installations in Admin.

 ## 4. Runtime architecture